Siddysimon/InfoPigeonSandbox/README.md

 6.)
 Navigate to the Elgg site ('http://localhost/sites/elgg/elgg-2.3.14/') and complete the setup steps.

 7.)
 Last but not least, log in as the administration, click the gear icon in the top right and navigate to Administration -> Plugins.
-From there make sure all plugins except the following ones are enabled:

--Bookmarks, Front Page Demo, Diagnostics, Embed, Tag Cloud, Web Services, and Data views for web services
+From there make sure all plugins except the following ones are enabled: Bookmarks, Front Page Demo, Diagnostics, Embed, Tag Cloud, Web Services, and Data views for web services.